Home Holiday Decoration 101

 • Decorative Trays: Create a festive display on a tray with a few candles, ornaments, or seasonal greenery.
 This can easily be moved if needed and keeps things neat.

-• Stackable Storage Bins: You can buy decorative storage bins in holiday colors to store your seasonal items.
+• Stackable Storage Bins: Choose decorative bins in holiday colors to store your seasonal items.
 They'll keep things organized and also contribute to the décor.

-• Cozy Throws and Pillows: Swap out your regular throw blankets and cushions for ones with holiday patterns or colors.
+• Cozy Throws and Holiday Pillows: Swap out your regular blankets and cushions for ones with holiday patterns or colors.
 They keep you cozy while adding a festive vibe to your furniture.

 3. Go for Smaller Scale Decorations